oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database.md

     ![Status reads registered](images/status-registered.png "Status reads registered" )

-## Task 2: Grant Oracle Data Safe roles on your target database
+## Task 2: Access Database Actions

+Throughout this workshop, you access Database Actions to run SQL commands on your target database.
+The steps for accessing Database Actions are covered once here.
+In the future when asked to access Database Actions, you can refer back to this section if needed.

-1. Open **Oracle Database Actions**.
+1. At the top of the **Autonomous Database Details** page, click **Database Actions**.

+2. If needed, allow popups in your browser.

+3. In the **Development** section, click **SQL**.

+4. If a tip dialog box is displayed, click the **X** button to close it.

+5. Review the interface.
+Here are the ways that you use this tool during the workshop:

+    - On the left, you select schemas and tables on your target database.
-2. Enter the following command on the worksheet.
+    - On the right, you enter SQL statements and scripts on the SQL worksheet.
+    - At the bottom, you review query results and output generated from running scripts.

+## Task 3: Grant the Data Masking role on your target database

+If you are not going to do the data masking tasks in the Discover and Mask Sensitive Data lab later in the workshop, then you can skip this task.
+If you are using a target database other than an ATP database, please refer to the Administering Oracle Data Safe guide for instructions on how to grant roles specific to your target database.

+1. On the SQL worksheet in Database Actions, enter the following command:

     ```
     <copy>EXECUTE DS_TARGET_UTIL.GRANT_ROLE('DS$DATA_MASKING_ROLE');</copy>
     ```

-3. On the toolbar, click the **Run Statement** button (green circle with a white arrow) to execute the query.
+2. On the toolbar, click the **Run Statement** button (green circle with a white arrow) to execute the query.

     ![Run Statement button on toolbar](images/run-statement-button.png "Run Statement button on toolbar")

-## Task 3: Access Oracle Data Safe and view the list of registered target databases to which you have access
+## Task 4: Access Oracle Data Safe and view the list of registered target databases to which you have access

 1. From the navigation menu, select **Oracle Database**, and then **Data Safe**.